-Table 113: WBM "Configuration of SNMP v1/v2c Parameters" Page - "Actually Configured Trap Receivers" Group
+Table 121: WBM "Configuration of SNMP v1/v2c Parameters" Page - "Actually Configured Trap Receivers" Group

-Parameters Meaning Each configured trap receiver has its own area in the display.
-If no trap receivers been configured, "(no trap receivers configured)" is displayed.
-IP Address The IP address for the trap receiver (management station) is displayed.
-Community Name This displays the community name for the trap receiver configuration.
+Receivers" Group Parameters Meaning Each configured trap receive er has its own area in the display.
+If no trap receiver has been configured, "(no tra ap receivers configured)" is displayed.
+IP Address The IP address for the trap receiver (management II Address station) is displayed.
+This displays the community name for the trap Community Name receiver configuration.
 The community name can be evaluated by the trap receiver.
-Version This displays the SNMP version, via which the traps are sent: v1 or v2c (traps higher than v3 are displayed in a separate form).
+This displays the SNMP version, via which the traps Version are sent: v1 or v2c (traps higher than v3 are displayed in a separate form).
 Add new Trap Receiver In this area, you can enter a new trap receiver.
-IP Address Specify the IP address for the new trap receiver (management station).
-Community Name Specify the community name for the new trap receiver configuration.
-The community name can be evaluated by the trap receiver.
+IP Address Specify the IP address for the new trap receiver TP Address (management station).
+Specify the community name for the new trap receiver configuration.
+The community name can be Community Name evaluated by the trap receiver.
 The community name can be up to 32 characters long and must not include spaces.
-Version Specify the SNMP version that will send the traps: v1 or v2c (traps higher than v3 are configured in a separate form).
+Specify the SNMP version that will send the traps: Version v1 or v2c (traps higher than v3 are configured in a separate form).